reAssure-core/sui-contracts/README.md

 - The module's `init` function is called during the project's launch.
 It transfers the `PollCreationCap` capability to the owner to allow poll creation.
 - The `init` function is typically called once and sets up the necessary structures for poll creation and voting.

-## License

-[Include details about the license under which this code is distributed.
-You can specify the type of license and provide a link to the license file if applicable.]

-**Note:** This README provides an overview of the `underwriter::projectcoin` module.
-For more detailed technical documentation or specific usage instructions, please refer to the code comments and documentation within the source code files.